 Six years back, Aerie made a commitment to stop airbrushing any of its models.

-But, Aerie has now taken it one step further and now offers adaptive accessories and clothing that support just about every type of medical device.
+But, Aerie has taken it one step further and offers adaptive accessories and clothing that support almost every type of medical device.

-This is another adaptive clothing brand that creates zipper-free, no-button jeans, dresses, and casual pants for women, kids, and men who are needing clothes that are both easy to put on and take off.
+This is another adaptive clothing brand that creates zipper-free, no-button jeans, dresses, and casual pants for women, kids, and men who need clothes that are both easy to put on and take off.

 - No buttons